sachapan/pdfstrip/README.md

 ## pdfstrip.py

-A little whacked together pdf processor to delete pages from a pdf using [pyPDF2](https://github.com/mstamy2/PyPDF2).
+A little whacked together pdf processor to delete pages using [pyPDF2](https://github.com/mstamy2/PyPDF2).
 It creates a new file and leaves the original intact.

 Sample run with a two page pdf.
 Sample in this repo: [sachapan_github.pdf](https://github.com/sachapan/pdfstrip/blob/main/sachapan_github.pdf).